 The introduction of The Mobile Homes Act 2013 (the Act) provides greater protection to occupiers of residential park homes and caravans.
 It introduces important changes to the Caravan Sites and Control of Development Act 1960.
-The changes directly affect the way the Council licenses permanent residential sites (known as relevant protected sites).
+The changes directly affect the way the Council licenses permanent residential sites.
+(These are known as relevant protected sites).

 Amongst the changes introduced, local authorities can now charge fees, on a cost-recovery basis, in relation to applications for: